 Abilities: Keen Eye / Stall / Prankster

-Throughout previous generations and a fair chunk of BW, Sableye has been one of the weakest Pokemon in the game.
-However, the release of its Dream World ability, Prankster, has turned it into a legitimate threat.
-This ability, combined with the classic combination of a status move, Taunt, and a recovery move gives Sableye a unique defensive niche.
-Fast, powerful sweepers that would normally be able to pummel a slow wall or throw up a Substitute for status protection are swiftly burned by Will-O-Wisp, and will have trouble finishing off a weakened Sableye with its priority Recover.
-Stall-based teams are also heavily annoyed by Sableye, as it is a very effective stallbreaker with the aforementioned combo and a solid spinblocker at the same time.
+With the release of its Dream World ability, Prankster, Sableye has turned into a legitimate threat.
+This ability, combined with the classic combination of a status move, Taunt, and a recovery move, gives Sableye a unique defensive niche.
+Fast, powerful sweepers that would normally be able to pummel a slow wall or throw up a Substitute for status protection are swiftly burned by Will-O-Wisp, and they will have trouble finishing off a weakened Sableye with its priority Recover.
+Stall-based teams are also heavily annoyed by Sableye, as it is a very effective stallbreaker with this combo and a solid spinblocker at the same time.
 Starmie and Tentacruel are the only common Rapid Spin users with a good match-up against Sableye and both get blocked well by Rocky Helmet Ferrothorn, with burn support in the case of Tentacruel.
-Sableye's priority moves are useful in many more ways that are fun to discover when using it.
+Sableye's priority moves are useful in many more ways, allowing it to annoy opposing teams to no end.

 Base Stats: 65 HP / 80 Atk / 140 Def / 40 SpA / 70 SpD / 70 Spe

 Abilities: Keen Eye / Sturdy / Weak Armor